 Viewing PDF files

-Converting PDF files to other formats for processing
+Extracting text from PDF files/converting PDF files to other formats

 Creating PDF files

-Most word processors running on Linux are now able to produce PDF files directly, usually by way of a "Print to PDF" option.
+Most word processors running on Linux are now able to produce PDF files directly by way of an "Export to PDF" option.